-The berating of yourself starts when upon reviewing your goals (remember those dang New Year’s resolutions way at the beginning of the year), you realize you didn’t get anywhere close to where you wanted to be.
+The berating of self starts when upon reviewing your goals (remember those dang New Year’s resolutions way at the beginning of the year?), you realize you didn’t get anywhere close to where you wanted to be.

 When you didn’t achieve what you wanted to achieve, what do you do next?
 How should you plan for next year?

 What do you do when you’ve missed your goals?

 Okay.
 Let’s get this out of the way.

 This is not one of those talks where I’ll suggest that you should never feel bad or disappointed about yourself; that you are to honor where you are in your journey; and to feel good because you’ve done the best that you can.

 To be clear, I believe in parts 2 and 3 of that previous sentence.

 It’s the first part that I have a little bit of trouble with.

 I think feeling disappointed with one’s self is normal.
 It’s okay.
 Disappointment happens when you expect more of something, and it delivers less than that.

 You expect a lot of yourself.
 That’s a good thing.
 Here’s what the great MJ had to say about that.